griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 result = {M=1, i=4, s=4, p=2}
 ~~~

 The two stages in the pipeline are grouping and transforming, and are implemented in Kotin by the Standard Library, generating two collections.

++ Each unique character is associated with a list of the same characters
++ The size of each list is returned as the new value in the destination map key

-An imperative implementation would typically use just one result map.
+An imperative implementation would typically use just one result map and not require the intermediate list grouping.

 This shows that the Kotlin groupBy operation will always create a list associated with each key.